Sailing across the Atlantic

 Bedding

-Bedding and towels during the trip
+Bed linen and towel during the trip

 Other boat costs

-Port charges, LPG and other miscellaneous expenses
+Port charges, LPG and other expenses

-Registration for the ARC
+Registration with ARC

 Access to all ARC events and meetings

-We participate in the Atlantic Rally for Cruisers
+Atlantic Rally for Cruisers

 Breakfast, lunch, dinner and drinks on board and ashore